Matt90hz/ObjectsMessenger/README.md

 - [x] Rely on observables instead of events.

 ## How it is done?
 Implement `Messenger<TSender, TReceiver, TMessage>` to create a single channel comunication between two objects.
-Otherwise implement `Messenger<TSender, TReceiver>` to establish a multichannel comunication, where one object can dispatch messages to enyone.
+Otherwise implement `Messenger<TSender, TReceiver>` to establish a multichannel comunication, where one object can dispatch messages to anyone.

 Optionally, register the messengers in the `MessengerHub` to handle all the messengers events and errors.